lockss/lockss-rtd-manual/docs/glossary/index.rst

       *  :term:`LOCKSS system`: LOCKSS is an open source distributed digital preservation system.

-      *  :term:`LOCKSS program`: LOCKSS is a program of Stanford University Libraries that develops the |LOCKSS| software and provides digital preservation services.
+      *  :term:`LOCKSS Program`: LOCKSS is a program of Stanford University Libraries that develops the |LOCKSS| software and provides digital preservation services.

       *  The acronym *Lots Of Copies Keep Stuff Safe*: "Lots of Copies Keep Stuff Safe" is a digital preservation methodology embodied by the |LOCKSS| software.